-Beagles are wonderful pet dogs to have for all the right reasons.
-They’re friendly, curious, loyal, and of course, affectionate.
-But before bringing one home, you may want to understand how Beagles respond to training, and whether they’re easy to train.
+Beagles are wonderful companion dogs for all the right reasons.
+They’re friendly, curious, loyal, and of course, loving.
+But before bringing one home, you may wonder whether they’re easy to train and how they respond to obedience.

 Compared to other dog breeds, Beagles are relatively difficult to train.
 This is because they can get easily distracted due to their inquisitive nature, stubbornness, and sharp sense of smell.
-With many odors distracting them all the time, it can be difficult for them to focus.
+With many odors distracting them all the time, it can be difficult for them to focus on the task at hand.
 But with some patience, you can still train your Beagle like any other dog.

 In our guide, we’ll first review why Beagles can be so difficult to train.
 And from interviews with owners, we can also give advice on how to properly train your Beagle.
 Use this guide to train your Beagle into a more obedient dog!

 RECOMMENDED: 30 Bizarre Beagle Mixes